 The ISO standards that existed for survey instruments such as theodolites and total stations were a case study in where standardisation can lose touch with reality.
 That reality is often a muddy building site in the rain, whereas ISO standards required calibration standard facilities.
 In addition to this, two different and uncorrelated standards covered similar ground.
-In recent years, FIG and particularly its Commission 5 (Positioning and Measurement) has worked with the relevant ISO technical committees to harmonise requirements, and a number of new standards in the series ISO 17123 have been published.
+FIG and particularly its Commission 5 (Positioning and Measurement) have therefore worked with the relevant ISO technical committees to harmonise requirements, and a number of new standards in the series ISO 17123 have been published.
 These incorporate two levels of tests - periodic calibration, and regular field-testing (see Becker, 2002 for further details).

 A more recent area for ISO attention has been that of geographic information.
-A European initiative in the early- to mid-1990s had resulted in some provisional standards in this area, but ISO is now in the process of publishing over 40 standards in the ISO 191xx series (and the European standardisation work in the area has recently been re-commenced).
+A European initiative in the early- to mid-1990s had resulted in some provisional standards in this area, but ISO has now published over 25 standards in the ISO 191xx series (and the European standardisation work in the area has re-commenced).
 They cover aspects from terminology to coordinate reference systems, including crucial areas such as interoperability.
-This is in line with an industry move to open systems standards, and the GIS manufacturers are key players in the ISO work.
+This is in line with an industry move to open standards, and the GIS manufacturers are key players in the ISO work.
 So are a number of professional surveying bodies, of whom FIG is probably the most active.
 Other professional bodies involved include ISPRS, ICA, IHO, IAG and SCAR (the Scientific Committee for Antarctic Research).
 See Ostensen, 2001 for further information on the work of ISO in this area.